prpole/dissertation/chapter1/ala_17.md

 [Brief, punchy opening that contains the argument, in the form of "many think x about Herland, but Y"]

+Given that it is such an intensely ecological work, Charlotte Perkins Gilman's best-known utopian novel *Herland* has been kept surprisingly isolated from its context in fields of ecology and conservation.
+It is not for lack of interest in the general context of her work: from her participation in domestic reform movements to her troubling interest in eugenics, much of the extant work on Gilman has indeed been highly contextual.

+Rather, I propose that Gilman's place in the history of ecology and environmentalism is visible now in a way that it has not been before.
+The reason is the introduction of the Anthropocene as a concept and its theorization in disciplines beyond the natural sciences.
+In addition to changing the way we read Gilman's own work, having this concept to think with opens up new avenues of inquiry into some of the influences that are already well known in Gilman scholarship.
+More specifically, I will discuss a lesser known strain of ecological thinking in Lester Ward's influence on *Herland*---an influence that has largely been understood in terms of either sociology, evolutionary theory, or eugenics.
+In doing so, I hope to put the work of both Ward and Gilman in an intellectual context that is of particular interest now, in an age of worsening anthropogenic climate change.
+But I also hope to use this history to sketch a connection between *Herland* and the broader critical conversation of ecocriticism in the Anthropocene.
+Her work is not only relevant to this conversation; in many respects, it actually anticipates it.

+In addition to its meditations on gender, evolution, and economics, *Herland* is obsessively concerned with the physical environment.
+Indeed, it is almost impossible to fully separate these areas of interest, as the construction of an environment subsumes the novel's narration of and argumentation about these other topics.
+It is a land "in a perfect state of cultivation, where even the forests looked as if they were cared for; a land that looked like an enormous park, only that it was even more evidently an enormous garden" [@gilman 42].
+The methods of this cultivation and care claim the focus of much of the novel, from the selection and propagation of certain species to the construction of an increasingly productive soil.
+But what is immediately evident is that a collective humanity is at the center of everything we would normally think of as "nature"---not in the blundering and self-defeating way that characterizes most of environmental history, but in a manner that is deliberate and results in a more productive total system.

+One example sums up particularly well the form this interaction takes---and also gives us a hint of why a traditional ecocritical reading of the novel so quickly becomes problematic:

 > “It was a butterfly that made me a forester,” said Ellador.
 “I was about eleven years old, and I found a big purple and green butterfly on a low flower.
 I caught it, very carefully, by the closed wings, as I had been told to do, and